Teaching a Friend How to Knit a Scarf, Landscape Lesson #1

 What is a circular needle?

+Knitting can be done with either straight needles or circular.
 Circular needles allow the knitter to join their knitting and knit in the round.
 This is something you can’t do with straight needles.
 Think of a hat, cowl, or sweater that is circular.
 But this type of needle can also be used for plain old knitting – flat, like a scarf.
 Pretend the needles are not joined by a cable.
+Or, use a pair of normal, straight needles if it makes you feel better.

 Read more about buying needles on my previous post.